seamusdemora/seamusdemora.github.io/AutoFS-AnExamplePeristentMountForSynologyNAS.md

 % ln -s /System/Volumes/Data/mnt/synology/syn_bkup/myMac ~/rsyn_bkup
 ```

-## Other Potentially Useful & Interesting Stuff:
+## Other Potentially Useful, Interesting or Annoying Stuff:

 1. As noted above, I've noticed that each time my OS is updated (or upgraded), Apple's installation routines ***revert*** any changes I've made to my `/etc/auto_master` file.
 I still do not understand **why** Apple does this, but I have been forced to deal with it.
 My current solution is as follows: